guneet19/opengate/docs/source/user_guide/user_guide_physics.md

 ![](../figures/optigan_working.png)

-OptiGAN requires two pieces of input information: the position of gamma interaction interaction in the crystal and the number of optical photons emitted.
+OptiGAN requires two pieces of input information: the position of gamma interaction in the crystal and the number of optical photons emitted.
 This information is automatically parsed from the root files when users utilize OptiGAN.

-- Position of gamma interaction: This refers to the coordinate information of electrons that generate optical photons in a standard simulation.
+- Position of gamma interaction: This refers to the coordinate information of gamma interaction with the scintillation crystal.

 - Number of optical photons emitted: This indicates the total number of optical photons emitted per gamma event.